SirVeggie/tiralabra-minesweeper-ai/Documentation/Weekly reports/Week2.md

 - Modified the Minesweeper game so that it can interact with the AI

+- Added a function that will hide all information from the AI that the player wouldn't know

 The current plan of implementation is that the Minesweeper game will call the AI class' function.
 It will receive back info on where to click, and then click there.
 After clicking on those tiles, the game board will update